dnsimple/dnsimple-support/content/articles/dnssec.markdown

 You can find details about how CDS/CDNSKEY work in [RFC 8078](https://tools.ietf.org/html/rfc8078).

-## DS records without a corresponding DNSKEY

-When a DS record is present at your domain registrar, but there's no corresponding DNSKEY in your zone, DNSSEC-aware resolvers will fail to resolve your domain.
-For example, with Google Public DNS this will result in a SERVFAIL.
-Clients using a non-DNSSEC-aware resolver will still be able to resolve your domain.

-To fix this issue, remove the DS record from your registrar.
-This won't immediately fix resolution for some clients, as they'll see the cached DS record.
-DS record time-to-live values are set by domain registries and may be set to values of 12 hours or more.

 ## Troubleshooting DNSSEC configurations

 These tools are helpful for troubleshooting DNSSEC configuration issues: